nestauk/svizzle/packages/components/ui/README.md

 - `components`: Array of Svelte components, dewfaults to empty array
 - `currentIndex`: number, defaults to 0

+## NoScript

+Displays a message when Javascript is disabled.

 ## Switch

 A simple toggle between 2 values.